octarisk/octarisk/README.md

 state-of-the-art methods and a light-weight and rapid calculation shall be implemented with free software only.

-The code is written in Octave language and will be useable right out-of-the box with Octave version >= 4.0.0 and the Statistics and Financial packages.
+The code is written in Octave and C++ language and will be useable right out-of-the box with Octave version >= 4.0.0 and the Statistics and Financial packages.
 The code is licensed under the GNU GPL.